geletkaplus/savvi-faq/README.md

 # savvi-faq
-The Savvi FAQ plugin allows you to create a list of collapsible FAQs to display almost anywhere on your Wordpress site.
-When integrated with a Savvi AI Stem the plugin utilizes machine learning to display the FAQs in the most-clicked order, making sure your visitors see the most applicable FAQs first.
+The Savvi way to build an FAQ page.

+Introducing a little FAQ plugin powered by big machine learning.
+You can now add a Savvi stem-powered collapsible list of FAQs to any part of your Wordpress site.
+It’s easy.
+Add your questions.
+Add you answers.
+Input your stem ID then  sit back and let SAVVI deliver relevant results based on real data.
+Ok, there’s a few mores steps below, but this sounds so good.
+And it’s AI in less than an afternoon.